siserin/blind9/doc/dev/style.md

 #### Const

-Declare variables as consts if they are not to be modified.
+Declare variables as constant if they are not to be modified.

 #### <a name="public_namespace"></a>Public Interface Namespace